Frequently Asked Voiceover Questions.

 If you don’t have some of this information or are undecided I can provide you with various options.

-If you want to do some research and get a general idea of pricing in different genres and geographies I recommend following this link to the Gravy For The Brain’s Voiceover Rate Card
+If you want to do some research and get a general idea of voiceover pricing for different genres and geographies I recommend following this link to Gravy For The Brain’s Voiceover Rate Guide.

-• My standard payment terms are 30 days from supplying the invoice.
+• My standard voiceover payment terms are 30 days from supplying the invoice.
+Late payment may be subject to Statutory Interest.
+No refunds after payment has been made.

-• Like the millennial I am, I am ALWAYS near a screen but as I’m in an out of sessions all day it’s best to email me at blanche@blancheanderson.com
+• Like the millennial I am, I am ALWAYS near a screen, but as I’m in and out of sessions all day it’s best to email me at blanche@blancheanderson.com

 Look forward to speaking!